meffie/molecule-proxmox/README.rst

 Templates have the following requirements.

+* A cloud-init drive if any cloud-init settings are used
 * networking configured
 * Python installed for Ansible
 * qemu-guest-agent installed and enabled in Proxmox